-

 The Miseducation Of Cameron Post

-Read more: The Miseducation Of Cameron PostThis coming-of-age tale manages to nail the intricacies of emotional abuse in such terrible detail, while muted by pastel colours of Akhavan’s narrative zaniness, that all the twisted soul demolitions of the young being forced to ‘pray the gay away’ suddenly creep up on us – spinning into one heavy gasp of rage against the…
+Read more: The Miseducation Of Cameron PostThis coming-of-age tale manages to nail the intricacies of emotional abuse in such terrible detail, while muted by pastel colours of Akhavan’s narrative zaniness, that all the twisted soul demolitions of the young being forced to ‘pray the gay away’ suddenly creep up on us, spinning into one heavy gasp of rage against the machine.…

 -